Bachelor of Music in

 The following information comes from the official EWU catalog, which outlines all degree requirements and serves as the guide to earning a degree.
 Courses are designed to provide a well-rounded and versatile degree, covering a wide range of subject areas.

-Music Major, Bachelor of Music (BM)
+Music Performance Major, Bachelor of Music (BM)

-Grade Requirement for all majors offered by the Music Department: the minimum acceptable grade for any music course required for graduation (including transferred music courses) is ≥C.
+Music Department Grade Requirement: The minimum acceptable grade for any music course required for graduation (including transferred music courses) is ≥C.

 Required Non-Credit Music Components